RomainPierre7/basic-computer-logic-simulation/README.md

 # basic-computer-logic-simulation

-This is a simple computer logic simulation project
+This is a simple 8-bit computer logic simulation.

 ## How to run
 ```bash